2R (group)

 2R is a former cantopop duo group in Hong Kong.
-The duo group consisted two sisters, Rosanne Wong and Race Wong, who were born in Malaysia and raised in Singapore.
+The duo group consisted of two sisters, Rosanne Wong and Race Wong, who were born in Malaysia and raised in Singapore.

 They have a dedicated fan base and their recent albums, "2R Revolution" and "2R New + Best Selection", have been reasonably successful.
 The motion picture "Ab-Normal Beauty" starring the two sisters also earned Race Wong a "Best New Actor nomination" at the Hong Kong Film Award and Golden Horse Award.

 Biography

 Both of them were born in Malaysia but moved to Singapore with their family at very early ages.
 Rosanne was born on 30 June 1979, while Race was born on 7 September 1982.
 Before entering show business, they studied together at Fowlie Primary School before attending Tanjong Katong Secondary School.
 They attended the Curtin University of Technology in Perth, Western Australia.
 The pair were discovered by an agent during a singing contest in 1998 and were brought to Hong Kong.
 They were eventually signed by Universal Music.